 Choosing a funeral home in Kentucky

 You can visit our directory of funeral homes in Kentucky to locate a funeral home.
-All funeral homes are licensed by the Kentucky Board of Embalmers and Funeral Directors.
+The Kentucky Board of Embalmers and Funeral Directors licenses all funeral homes.

 Finding low-cost funeral or cremation services in Kentucky